tdowrick/ScouseTom/figures/EP_dz/caption.md

-\label{EP_DZ} Impedance changes in rat somatosensory cortex during evoked potentials using 127 channel epicortical array, for a single pair of injecting electrodes.
+\label{EPDZ} Impedance changes in rat somatosensory cortex during evoked potentials using 127 channel epicortical array, for a single pair of injecting electrodes.
 Channels with significant changes (dV $> 3\sigma$) highlighted